gushogg-blake/datacamp-assignment/CourseOutline.md

 - Learner will be able to explain why simply reassigning a variable doesn't automatically update the DOM.

-Example exercise: fix a simple clock component to use `useState` instead of a direct variable assignment to get it to update every second.
+Example exercise: fix a click counter to use `useState` instead of direct variable assignment.

-### Lesson 2.2: The `useEffect` hook
+### Lesson 3.2: The `useEffect` hook

 Learning objectives:

 - Learner will be able to use the `useEffect` hook to perform actions on component mount.

-- Learner will be able to explain why simply reassigning a variable doesn't automatically update the DOM.
+- Learner will be able to explain why lifecycle hooks are needed to coordinate setup and teardown in a functional model (because the component function itself can be called at any time to re-render).

-Example exercise: fix a simple clock component to use `useState` instead of a direct variable assignment to get it to update every second.
+Example exercise: fix a simple `Clock` component to use `useEffect` and `useState` to set up an update interval.

-### Lesson 2.3: Hook rules
+### Lesson 3.3: Hook rules

 Learning objectives: